Defining Brand Patterns for Virtual, Augmented and Mixed Reality

 An Agile design process

 In our strategic design process, we initially incorporated requirements from brands, business and user perspectives and defined the personality of the brand, then used these to derived brand filters for the new realities.
 The first VR patterns were then developed in a design direction and incorporated into a VR prototype for a dealer application.
-Subsequently, all central design patterns for VR and AR were developed and documented in a pattern library and prepared for further use in future apps.
+Subsequently, all central design patterns for VR and AR were developed and documented in a pattern library and prepared for further use.
 The AR patterns are already used in an AR mobile app.

 Developing a consistent brand experience in a cost-effective way

 For the first time, design patterns for VR/AR were developed from the brand’s perspective, for use in all brand applications.
 The partnership with our client was tight-knit and productive.
-The result of our collaborative work took the form of a pattern library for extended realities, which is now agilely developed and regularly optimised, and which not only guarantees uniform UX in all XR applications, but also sustainably reduces the costs for the development of new applications.
+The result of our collaborative work took the form of a pattern library for extended realities, which is now agilely developed and regularly optimised, and which not only guarantees uniform UX in all XR applications but also sustainably reduces the costs for the development of new applications.

 Considerations for new dimensions